stevecheckoway/bltool/README.md

 Subcommands
 - `list` List all of the files on the Lightbuddy
 - `add file` Add the file to the Lightbuddy
+- `add-script file` Add the script file to the Lightbuddy
 - `delete sector` Delete the file starting at `sector` from the Lightbuddy
 - `reset` Reloads the animations and starts playing the first file
 - `next` Run the next animation